-Site allocation number and name Number of new dwellings before 31/03/2035 Distance to nearest European designated site Potential impact pathways 'Alone' Potential impact pathways 'In- Combination' Air quality 8HA Land South of Higher Lane and East of Rookery Lane, Rainford 350 Located more than 15km from Martin Mere SPA and Ramsar site Likely Significant Effects Located in an area used by non-breeding SPA birds (pink footed goose).
-From aerial photography the site comprises arable land.
-At this desk study stage it is not possible to conclude that the site is unsuitable to support a significant population of non-breeding SPA birds.
+Site allocation number and name Number of new dwellings before 31/03/2035 Distance to nearest European designated site Potential impact pathways 'Alone' Potential impact pa 7HA Land West of the A49 Mill Lane and to the East of the West Coast Mainline railway line, Newton-le- Willows) 259 Located 7.4km from Manchester Mosses SAC No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significant Effo Recreational pressur Water quality Air quality 8HA Land South of Higher Lane and East of Rookery Lane, Rainford 352 Located more than 15km from Martin Mere SPA and Ramsar site Likely Significant Effects Located in an area used by non-breeding SPA birds (pink footed goose).From aerial photography the site comprises arable land.
+At this desk study stage, it is not possible to conclude that the site is unsuitable to support a significant population of non-breeding SPA birds.
 Further, the SSSI Impact Risk Zone (IRZ) identifies that this site is within the IRZ of a SSSI designated for pink-footed goose and that this land is located within an impact zone that has potential to provide functionally linked land for pink-footed goose Water quality Air quality 9HA Former Linkway Distribution Park, Elton Head Road, Thatto Heath 802 Located over 8.8km from Mersey Estuary SPA/Ramsar No Likely Significant Effects Not located in an area used by or suitable for non-breeding SPA birds There are no impact pathways present.
-Likely Significant Effect- In-combination: Recreational pressure Water quality Air quality 10HA Moss Nook Urban Village, Watery Lane, Moss Nook 216 Located over 10km from Mersey Estuary SPA/Ramsar No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significant Effect- In-combination: Recreational pressure Water quality Air quality
+Likely Significant Eff Recreational pressur Water quality Air quality 10HA Moss Nook Urban Village, Watery Lane, Moss Nook 216 Located over 10km from Mersey Estuary SPA/Ramsar No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significant Effe Recreational pressur Water quality Air quality pathways 'In- Combination'